Question: "What is the meaning of the cross?"

 Because of Jesus’ atoning sacrifice on the cross, those who place their faith and trust in Him alone for salvation are guaranteed eternal life (John 3:16).
 However, Jesus called His followers to take up their cross and follow Him (Matthew 16:24).
 This concept of “cross-bearing” today has lost much of its original meaning.
 Typically, we use “cross-bearing” to denote an inconvenient or bothersome circumstance (e.g., “my troubled teen is my cross to bear”).
 However, we must keep in mind that Jesus is calling His disciples to engage in radical self-denial.
 Remember, the cross meant only one thing to a 1st-century person—death.
 “Whoever would save his life will lose it, but whoever loses his life for my sake will find it” (Matthew 16:25).
 Galatians reiterates this theme of death of the sinful self and rising to walk in new life through Christ: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:20).

-Now, those who live in the 21st century, particularly in North America and Europe, are probably not going to face severe persecution for being a Christian in our lifetimes.
-Yet there are places in the world where Christians are being persecuted, even to the point of death, for their faith.
-They know what it means to carry their cross and follow Jesus.
-For the rest of us our job is to remain faithful to Christ.
-We may never be called upon to give the ultimate sacrifice, but we must be willing to do so out of love for the One who saved us and gave His life for us.
+There are places in the world where Christians are being persecuted, even to the point of death, for their faith.
+They know what it means to carry their cross and follow Jesus in a very real way.
+For those of us who are not being persecuted in such fashion, our job is still to remain faithful to Christ.
+Even if are never called to give the ultimate sacrifice, we must be willing to do so out of love for the One who saved us and gave His life for us.